Niš: Ottoman period

 The fall of the Serbian Empire, which was conquered by Ottoman Sultan Murad I in 1385, decided the fate of Niš as well.
 After a 25-day-long siege the city fell to the Ottomans.
 It was returned to Serbian rule in 1443.
 Niš again fell under Ottoman rule in 1448, and remained thusly for 241 years.
 During Ottoman rule Niš was a seat of the empire's military and civil administration.
 A Silesian traveler stated in 1596 that the route from Sofia to Niš was littered with corpses and described the gates of Niš as bedecked with the freshly-severed heads of poor Bulgarian peasants.
 In 1689, Niš was seized by the Austrian army during the Great Turkish War, but the Ottomans regained it in 1690.
 In 1737, Niš was again seized by the Austrians, who attempted to rebuild the fortifications around the city.
 The same year, the Ottomans reclaimed the city without resistance.
+The existing fortification is of Ottoman Turkish origin, dating from the first decades of the 18th century (1719–1723).
+It is well known as one of the most significant and best preserved monuments of this kind in the mid-Balkans.
+The Fortress was erected on the site of earlier fortifications – the ancient Roman, Byzantine, and later yet Medieval forts.

 During the First Serbian uprising in 1809, Serbian revolutionaries attempted to liberate Niš in the Battle of Čegar.
 After the defeat of the Serbian forces, the Ottoman commander of Niš ordered the heads of the slain Serbs mounted on a tower to serve as a warning.
 The structure became known as Skull Tower (Ćele Kula).
 In 1821, the Ottomans arrested the Bishop of Niš, Milentija, as well as 200 Serbian patriots, on charges of preparing an uprising in the Niš area in support of the Greek War of Independence.
 On June 13 of that year, Bishop Milentija and other Serbian leaders were hanged in public.